Fastest M.2 NVMe SSDs, June 2019 (Ranking)

 High-capacity drives have additional memory chips mounted on the card and may require more space.
 The M.2 standard allows for cards of five different lengths, with the number format meaning width-length in millimeters.
 All sizes are the same width, so the two most common, 2280 and 2242, are 80mm and 42mm long, respectively (and so on).
 All sizes:

-Not all motherboards – and much less all laptops – can accommodate the longest size and some might not even support the common 2280 size (most of the drives listed above).
+Not all motherboards – and much less all laptops – can accommodate the longest cards and some might not even support the common 2280 size (the format used by most of the drives listed above).
 So make sure to check before buying.

 Also, don’t confuse M.2 and mSATA, which is another, older standard.
 These slots may look similar on the motherboard, but they’re not compatible.
 M.2 SSDs may also use the SATA interface, but that doesn’t mean it’s an mSATA drive.